 Frequently asked questions

-How do I know if I’m eligible for a credit card?
+How do I know if I'm eligible for the American Express Rewards Credit Card?